 - They do not have emotional regulation or self-control.

 - They fear to explore new things and environments.

-- They are more likely to develop mental health problems — depression, anxiety, suicide attempts, and drug use.
+- They are more likely to develop mental health problems — depression, anxiety and suicide attempts.

 Permissive parenting is a type of parenting style characterized by low expectations and high responsiveness.
 Permissive parents tend to be very loving, but provide few guidelines and rules.
 These parents do not expect anything from their children and often seem more like a friend than a parent.
 Because there are few rules, expectations, and demands, children raised by permissive parents tend to struggle with self-regulation and self-control.

 Permissive Parenting Characteristics

 - Parents have a few rules, which are inconsistent.

 - They are very nurturing and loving towards their children.